bdpennington/BrianPennington.dev/docs/index.md

     details: |
       I'm a big believer in creating and working with small, self-organized, cross-functional teams.
       <br><br>
-      This includes business stakeholders as fist-class members to represent the business' needs and goals.
+      This includes business stakeholders as first-class members to represent the business' needs and goals.
   - title: Feedback
     details: |
       Proponent of creating feedback mechanisms throughout the product value pipeline, including product, design, and support teams -- and of course, the end users.